-- financial liabilities at fair value through profit or loss.
-Such liabilities, including derivatives that are liabilities, shall be subsequently measured at fair value; - financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies; - > financial guarantee contracts; - commitments to provide a loan at a below market interest rate; and - contingent consideration recognised by an acquirer in a business combination to which IFRS 3 applies.
+- financial liabilities at FVTPL.
+Such liabilities, including derivatives that are liabilities, shall be subsequently measured at fair value: - financial liabilities that arise when a transfer of a financial asset does not qualify for derecognition or when the continuing involvement approach applies; - financial guarantee contracts; - commitments to provide a loan at a below market interest rate; and - contingent consideration recognised by an acquirer in a business combination to which IFRS 3 applies.